gnat/internet-ip-gui-linux/README.md

-# Find Your Internet IP GUI
+# Find Your Internet IP
-Ideal for Internet gaming and LAN parties.

 Simple GUI to find both your Internet IP and your Local IP, in an easy to copy-paste format.
 For Linux.
 GTK 3 micro app.

+Ideal for Internet gaming and LAN parties.
 Built for you from the folks at http://LANPartyList.com

 ## Easy Installers